-- TransE: it is the most classical vector embedding method completes the missing answers according to the translational semantic invariance law. - EXAQT[12]: it is an end-to-end temporal question answering scheme, which for the first time builds the temporal question answering system on wikidata, a large-scale open-domain knowledge graph.
+- TransE: it is the most classical vector embedding method which completes the missing answers according to the translational semantic invariance law. - EXAQT (Jia et al., 2021): it is an end-to-end temporal question answering scheme, which for the first time builds the temporal question answering system on wikidata, a large-scale open-domain knowledge graph.
 It does not require the process of constructing a temporal knowledge graph.
-The final answer prediction and accuracy is performed using R-GCN by augmenting the embedding of subgraphs and questions, performing temporal augmentation of subgraphs, or reconstructing subgraphs to augment recall in three ways. - TERQA(Yao et al., 2022): On the basis of EXAQT, inspired by capsule network, improved the fusion of time features and triplet features and learned the exact dependence between time features and triplet facts, which enabled the accuracy of the model to predict the answer.
+The final answer prediction and accuracy is performed using a relational graph convolution network (R-GCN) by augmenting the embedding of subgraphs and questions, performing temporal augmentation of subgraphs, or reconstructing subgraphs to augment recall in three ways. - TERQA (Yao et al., 2022): On the basis of EXAQT, inspired by capsule network, TERQA improved the fusion of time features and triplet features and learned the exact dependence between time features and triplet facts, which enhanced the accuracy of the model to predict the answer.